 Because of the wounded lion, the group doesn’t go far and we track them each morning.
 The lion with the sore paw rests in the shade while the other two keep alert and watch over the savannah.
 Over the next few days, we get to know them and watch the older lion go from barely being able to walk to limping around.

-We see elephants at sunrise and some in a mud bath.
+We see elephants at sunrise and in a mud baths.
 Every day a young bull discreetly follows a lone mother and a young elephant, who we think is her calf, from a safe distance behind.
 He cuts a lonely figure and probably had to leave his family group and wants to join the mother and her baby.
-We also feel sorry for the mother and baby and wonder why they don’t join a herd.
+We also feel sad for the mother and baby and wonder why they don’t join a herd.

 There are many baby elephants, but sometimes they are hard to see because the elephants love the long grass, and it’s often taller than the babies.
-Some elephants are very curious and come right up to our vehicle, whereas some show aggression, especially the bulls, and do not like the vehicles at all.
+Some elephants are very curious and come right up to our vehicle, whereas some show aggression, especially the bulls, who don’t like the vehicles at all.

 A herd of impala surrounds a sleeping lion in tall grass.
-They know he’s there but don’t flee because it’s better to know where your enemy is.
-The lion doesn’t move as he knows the game is up.
-He’s been spotted, and his chance is gone.
+They know he’s there but they don’t flee because it’s better to know where your enemy is.
+The lion doesn’t move as he knows the game is up and his chance is gone.
 The impalas eventually settle, but three of them stay on security duty and watch him.

 Hyenas love water and sometimes we catch them playing in the puddles on the road.
-A hyena pup is out, and when he sees us, he makes a dash back to his den, but it’s right beside the road.
-His mum won’t let him back in as he’s not supposed to give the den away, but he’s eventually allowed back in after he circles around for a while and we move away.
+A hyena pup is out, and when he sees us, makes a dash back to his den, but it’s right beside the road.
+His mum won’t let him back in as it may give the den’s location away.
+He’s allowed back in after he circles around for a while and we move away.

-A pregnant cheetah surveys the savannah landscape from some rocks and we wish so much we could be here when she has her cubs!
+A pregnant cheetah surveys the savannah landscape from a rocky outcrop.
+We wish so much we could be here when she has her cubs!
 No predators or prey are in her sight, only a beautiful giraffe family munching on acacia leaves.

-As if the game drives are not enough, it is hard to leave our camp at times because wildebeest and zebra come down to the river to drink.
-We hear the barking of the zebras before we see them, and from our camp, we watch nature at its very best.
-They are so restless and we wonder if they attempt to cross the river, but they only drink and leave.
+As if the game drives aren’t enough, it is hard to leave our camp when wildebeest and zebra venture down to the river to drink.
+We hear the barking zebras before we see them, and from our camp, we watch nature at its very best.
+They are restless and we wonder if they attempt to cross the river, but they drink and leave.
 Some so nervous that they don’t even get to quench their thirst.

-The hippos splash slothfully and lay in wait to bluff the wildebeest and zebras.
-They don’t like sharing the river so they charge, and the anxious zebras and wildebeest flee.
-Some braves ones call the hippos bluff and turn around.
+A hippo splashes slothfully and lays in wait to bluff the wildebeest and zebras.
+They don’t like sharing the river and often mock charge.
+The anxious zebras and wildebeest flee.
+Some brave ones call the hippos bluff and turn around.
 This surprises the hippo and he runs fast and clumsily back into the river.

-Night time is an experience in itself because of the wild sounds of roaring lions, giggling hyenas and startled calls of wildebeest drifting in with the cold savannah breeze.
+The nights are beautiful with the wild sounds of roaring lions, giggling hyenas and startled calls of wildebeest drifting in with the cold savannah breeze.
 Close by we hear the farting, water bubbles, grunting and gurgling of the hippos which are not far below us.
-In the morning, our guards tell us lions we hear at night came in so close to our camp that they see their silhouettes in the moonlight.
+In the morning, our guards tell us lions we hear at night venture so close to our camp that they see their silhouette in the moonlight.

-We leave a different world behind when we drive out of the gate as never a day goes by without witnessing amazing wildlife encounters.
-A visit to Kenya’s best wildlife reserve (and possibly the world’s) and camping in the Masai Mara is something everyone with an interest in wildlife should have on their list.
+We leave a different world behind when we drive out of the gate.
+Never a day goes by without witnessing amazing wildlife encounters.
+A visit to Kenya’s best wildlife reserve and camping in the Masai Mara is something everyone with an interest in wildlife should have on their dream list.